-The Company's severance policy provides that the named executive officers are entitled to receive twenty-four (24) months of their base salary upon a qualifying termination under the severance policy.
+The Company's severance policy provides that the named executive officers are entitled to receive twenty-four (24) months of their base salary upon a qualifying termination (which does not include any "voluntary termination" of a named executive officer, as described in greater detail below under "Potential Payments upon Termination or Change in Control") under the severance policy.
 In addition, upon a termination without cause, each of the named executive officers would be entitled to receive a pro-rated portion of their cash incentive compensation for the year of termination (based on actual results, when determined).
 Upon a qualifying termination, the named executive officers are entitled to continuation health insurance coverage under the Consolidated Omnibus Budget Reconciliation Act by so electing and paying the then active employee premium amount.
 The period of this benefit is equal to the number of months of severance payment, i.e., twenty-four (24) months for the named executive officers.

 As described in the preceding section, each of the named executive officers is party to a CIC Agreement, which provides for cash severance benefits only upon both a change in control of the Company and qualifying termination of employment.
-In the event that a named executive officer is entitled to receive payment pursuant to his or her CIC Agreement, that executive officer will not be eligible to participate in the Company's severance policy.
+In the event that a named executive officer is entitled to receive payment pursuant to his or her CIC Agreement, that named executive officer will not be eligible to participate in the Company's severance policy.